recruit-tech/location-state/packages/location-state-core/docs/API.md

 `Syncer` is an interface for synchronizing with history location.
 You can implement a `Syncer` to customize how to synchronize with the history location.

+#### Methods

+- `key()`: Returns the key of the current history location.
+If the key cannot be obtained, it returns `undefined`.
+- `sync(arg)`: Synchronizes with the history location.
+The `listener` function is called when the key of the history location changes.
+- `updateURL(url)`: Update the URL.
+It is used to persist state by URL.

 ### class `NavigationSyncer`

 ```ts